mayudev/NyaaDesktop/README.md

 pip install .
 ```

+There is a desktop entry (nyaadesktop.desktop) you can copy to ~/.local/share/applications and it should work if you've installed it.

 ## Known issues
 - Freeze when trying to load a torrent with a lot of files
 - There is no icon